Cardiac Stability Theory: An Axiomatically Grounded Framework for Continuous Cardiac Health Monitoring via Smartphone Photoplethysmography: Universality and Robustness Analysis

 \subsection{Cross-Modal CDH Analysis}

 The Complementary Domain Hypothesis~(Axiom~\ref{ax:universality}) predicts that ECG and PPG, sharing a cardiac dynamical origin, carry correlated attractor-derived stability information.
-It does not predict uniform or strong transfer across all invariants; rather, transfer is expected to vary with each component's sensitivity to peripheral vascular modulation. \Cref{fig:universal,fig:raw-vs-universal} together summarise the empirical assessment of this prediction across three independent held-out PPG datasets.
+It does not predict uniform or strong transfer across all invariants; rather, transfer is expected to vary with each component's sensitivity to peripheral vascular modulation. \Cref{fig:universal,fig:raw-vs-universal} together summarise the empirical assessment of this prediction across the ECG foundation dataset (PTB-XL) and the paired cross-modal validation set (BIDMC).